About Implementation Science

 Vision & Mission

-To achieve the rapid integration of scientific evidence, practice and policy, with the ultimate goal of improving the effect of research on cancer outcomes and promoting health across individual, organizational and community levels.
+IS works with the ultimate goal of improving the effect of research on cancer outcomes and promoting health across individual, organizational and community levels.

 - Integrate implementation science into research across the cancer control continuum to improve the relevance to healthcare systems and population and public health

 - Foster engagement among research, practice, and policy stakeholders to systematically improve update of evidence and evidence-based interventions

 To contact the IS team, email us: NCIdccpsISteam@mail.nih.gov.